The Skull Dragon's Precious Daughter

 The Skull Dragon's Precious Daughter (骨ドラゴンのマナ娘, Hone Doragon no Manamusume) is a Japanese manga series written and illustrated by Ichi Yukishiro.
 It initially began serialization on Mag Garden's Mag Comi manga website in September 2020.
-It was later transferred to the Monthly Comic Garden magazine in January 2022.
+It was later serialized in the Monthly Comic Garden magazine from January 2022 to March 2026.
+An anime television series adaptation produced by Doga Kobo has been announced.

-Publication
+Plot

+Eve, a young girl, is dropped into a forest where all garbage is thrown away.
+There, she meets an elderly dragon, which she names Snoozy.
+With Snoozy protecting her, Eve grows up happy.
+However, his time was short-lived because Snoozy suddenly dies.
+Six months later, Eve uses her magical powers to revive Snoozy as a skull dragon.

+Media

+Manga

 Written and illustrated by Ichi Yukishiro, The Skull Dragon's Precious Daughter initially began serialization on Mag Garden's Mag Comi manga website on September 25, 2020.
-It was later transferred to the Monthly Comic Garden magazine on January 5, 2022.
+It was later serialized in the Monthly Comic Garden magazine from January 5, 2022 to March 5, 2026.
 Its chapters have been collected into six tankōbon volumes as of August 2025.

 During their panel at Anime Boston 2022, J-Novel Club announced that they had licensed the series for English digital publication.
 In October that same year, Seven Seas Entertainment announced that they would begin releasing print copies in March 2023.